IBUNHABIBU/restaurant_page/README.md

 * HTML
 * CSS
 * JAVASCRIPT
+* Webpack
+* My custom made css framework

 ## Features
+    * Showing the home page with navbar and the landing page with the big food image.
-  * Users
+    * Showing the menu
-    * Adding new book
-    * Deleting books
-    * Storing the book to local storage
+    * Showing the contact

 ## Requirement
 * HTML
 * CSS
 * JAVASCRIPT
+* Webpack

 ## Usage
 Clone this repository